Rationally Biased Learning: Introduction

 \section{Introduction}

 When we perceive sounds, we overestimate the change in level of rising level tones relative to equivalent falling level tones \CITE{Neuhoff:1998}.
 When we assess pros and cons in decision making, we weigh losses more than gains \CITE{Kahneman-Tversky:1979}.

-Are some of our perception and decision biases grounded in a form of rationality?
-In the ``heuristics and biases'' literature \CITE{Kahneman-Slovic-Tversky:1982,Gilovich-Griffin-Kahneman:2002}, a debate opposes two conceptions: on the one hand, some behaviors are qualified of ``bias'' when they depart from given ``rationality benchmarks'' (like expected utility theory); on the other hand, some scholars (see \CITE{Gigerenzer:2004,Gigerenzer:2008a,Hutchinson-Gigerenzer:2005}) claim that those ``so-called bias'' were in fact advantageous in the type of environment where our ancestors lived and thrived (ecological or, rather, evolutionary, validity \CITE{Barkow-Cosmides-Tooby:1992,Boutang-DeLara:2015}).
-In this second conception, the benchmark should be a measure of fitness reflecting {survival and reproduction} abilities.

-We tackle a limited version of this broad issue by proposing insight from a decision model.
-Closing the gap between the two conceptions, we will show that a rational decision maker --- maximizing expected discounted utility --- can display biases.
+We are more frightened by a snake or a spider than by a passing car or an electrical shuffle.
+Such human assessments are qualified of biases, because they depart from physical measurements or objective statistical estimates.
+Thus, there is ``bias'' when a behavior is not aligned with a given ``rationality benchmark'' (like expected utility theory), as documented in the ``heuristics and biases'' literature \CITE{Kahneman-Slovic-Tversky:1982,Gilovich-Griffin-Kahneman:2002}.